govuk-one-login/mobile-android-pipelines/README.md

 - Checkout the code (both scripts and repository)
 - Perform relevant setup of the GitHub runner
 - Run static code analysis (such as linting)
-- Run unit & instrumetation tests
+- Run unit & instrumentation tests
 - Upload results to SonarCloud
 - Ensure that SonarCloud results pass to required level